zoran-cuckovic/beautiful-jekyll/_posts/2020-10-10-hillshade.md

 ---
 layout: post
 published: true
-title: 'Hillshade in QGIS:  new implementation in Terrain Shading module'
+title: 'Hillshade in QGIS:  how does it work ? '
 tags:
   - QGIS Terrain Shading
+subtitle: As implemented in Terrain Shading module
 ---